 documentary does not dwell on these issues, nor does it say much about

+the destruction wrought by the extremely powerful weapons deployed.
 The men we see in Winter Soldierwere the tools used to carry

 out this policy.
 They carry the mental and physical scars that come